leaflabs/willow-daemon/README.txt

   are available ("proto/foo.proto" gets included as "proto/foo.pb-c.h") and that the generated C sources get built and linked into the final program.

+  The build system also generates Python output, but doesn't do anything to get it into sys.path.

 - src/: Daemon source code.